-While it may not be near as old as San Francisco’s, Chinatown Los Angeles provides every bit of culture history and makes a fun Los Angeles day trip.
+While it may not be near as old as San Francisco’s, Chinatown Los Angeles provides every bit of cultural history and makes a fun Los Angeles day trip.

 Entering through its golden dragon gateway spanning Broadway, Los Angeles’ Chinatown is a five-block walk bound by Bernard Street to the north, Cesar Chavez Avenue to the south, North Main Street to the east, and Yale Street to the west.

 Home to approximately 25,000 residents, this vibrant Asian community was first settled around 1938 and has grown into a self-sustaining pillar of the Los Angeles community as well as a popular tourist attraction.